 Estimates related to the accrual for medical malpractice claims are described in Note 1 and 10.

 Admitting Physicians

-The Hospital is served by Jackson Rural Health Clinic consisting of two physicians whose patients comprised approximately 99% of the Hospital's admissions for both years ended September 30, 2019 and 2018.
+The Hospital is served by three physicians whose patients comprised approximately 98% and 99% of the Hospital's admissions for the years ended September 30, 2020 and 2019.